znetstar/tor-router/docs/rpc-methods.md

 Shutdown all Tor instances

-# getTorConfig()

-Retrieve the default Tor Config

 # setTorConfig(Object)

+Applies the configuration to all active instances

+# getDefaultTorConfig()

+Retrieve the default Tor Config for all future instances

+# setDefaultTorConfig(Object)

-Set the default Tor Config
+Set the default Tor Config for all future instances

 # getLoadBalanceMethod()